sitraka-/designing-for-greater-evil/Introduction.md

 <section data-background-color="red" data-state=h1>
     <span class="quotes">
-    <p class="fragment fade-up">1.
+    <p>1.
 A cardboard prototype of the wearable or relevant subsystem.</p>
     <p class="fragment fade-up">2.
 A 3 minutes “pitch” explaining the concept, its malicious function, and why it’s so “desirable” for the user.</p>
     <p class="fragment fade-up">3.
 A short reflection on what this “evil” design reveals about our assumptions, biases, and responsibilities as designers.</p>
     </span>